Nonimmigrants Hiring Foreign Domestic Attendants20 Jul 2022

 Procedure at Consulate

-The intending B-1 attendant must first request the visa from the consulate in a process similar to applying for an ordinary B-1 business visa.
-However, because the B-1 attendant visa has a number of specific requirements and is used relatively infrequently at most consulates, the applicant would be well-advised to present the consular officer with a prepared package that clearly establishes the legal basis for the B-1 attendant visa.
+The intending B-1 attendant typically first must request the visa from the consulate in a process similar to applying for an ordinary B-1 business visa.
+However, because the B-1 attendant visa has some specific requirements and is used relatively infrequently at most consulates, the applicant would be well advised to present the consular officer with a prepared package that clearly establishes the legal basis for the B-1 attendant visa.
 Applicants are encouraged to consult with a qualified attorney for assistance with preparing such a package.

 A B-1 attendant may be initially admitted to the United States for up to one year.
-Extension requests subsequently can be granted in increments of up to 6-months.
-The EAD, once issued, will be limited to the period of validity of the B-1 status.
-This, too, presents a logistical challenge, as the B-1 attendant will be subject to a perpetual state of B-1 extension applications and EAD renewal applications for the duration of the employment.
+Extension requests subsequently can be granted in increments of up to six months.

-B-1 attendants require intensive oversight to ensure that they maintain legal status and employment authorization.
-However, the B-1 attendant visa may be a viable option for those accustomed to the assistance of trusted domestic attendants / workers.
-Nonimmigrants and U.S. citizens who wish to sponsor an employee for a B-1 domestic attendant visa are welcome to contact an attorney at the Murthy Law Firm for assistance in preparing an application package.
+The B-1 attendant visa may be a viable option for those accustomed to the assistance of trusted domestic attendants / workers.
+Nonimmigrants and U.S. citizens who wish to sponsor an employee for a B-1 domestic attendant visa are welcome to contact the Murthy Law Firm for assistance in preparing an application package.